daltskin/GitHubWebhookPlayground/README.md

 Creating a C# Azure Function for a GitHub webhook.

-See accompanying blog post [add url]
+See accompanying blog post: https://jamied.me/posts/2020/07/github-webhooks-with-azure-functions/